 2. Any submissions that are incomplete by our final deadline will be disqualified without refund of submission fees.
 Reasons a submission will be considered incomplete include (but are not limited to) the following:

 a.
 Missing Screener

 c.
 Screener is missing subtitles (if in a foreign language)

 d.
 Screener has major issues with audio, image, or any feature that prevents our screening committee from properly judging it.

 All deadlines are set for 11:59pm local Phoenix time (please remember Arizona does NOT observe Daylight Savings Time and the time difference will change with DST).

-1. Short films may not be publically available online or screen in the Phoenix Metro area from January 1 to May 31, 2021 if selected.
+1. Short films may not be publicly available online or screen in the Phoenix Metro area from January 1 to August 31, 2021 if selected.

 2. Feature films must have a Phoenix Metro area premiere.